bbartels/Delve/README.md

 * Auto-Generation of X-Pagination header
 * Automatically returns a 400 Bad Request on malformed query
 * Virtual Properties allow for extending API functionality without cluttering domain classes
-* Not ORM dependent (Any ORM that uses IQueryable should work)
+* Not ORM dependant (Any ORM that uses IQueryable should work)
-* Async pagination supported
+* Async pagination is supported

 ## Demo
-There is a Demo Project in the Demo/ directory, which demonstrated all of Delve's functionality.
+There is a Demo Project in the Demo/ directory, which demonstrates all of Delve's functionality.

 ## Usage